sonic-net/SONiC/doc/multi_asic/SONiC_multi_asic_hld.md

 #### 2.4.7.4.
 ACL

 Sonic supports three types of ACL's: Control, Data, and Everflow ACL's.

+For Control ACL's:
-For Control ACL's iptables rules are currently programmed only in host namespace as these rules are applied to traffic coming from management interface.
+ - Iptables rules are currently programmed on the host as these rules are applied to traffic coming from management interface.
+ - Iptable rules will also be programmed in each namespace which are applied from the traffic from frontend ports

   Data and Everflow ACLs are programed in all front-end asic's only and are bound to corresponding frontend interfaces only.
 Backend asic's do not have any ACL's programmed and have no ACL rules bound to backend interfaces.

 #### 2.4.7.5.
 Everflow